mackuba/jslint_on_rails/README.markdown

 immediate notification when you've committed JS code with errors.

+## Running automatically with Guard

+If you want to run JSLint on Rails automatically everytime you save a JS file, check out the [guard-jslint-on-rails](https://github.com/wireframe/guard-jslint-on-rails) gem by Ryan Sonnek.

 ## Additional options

 I've added some additional options to JSLint to get rid of some warnings which I thought didn't make sense.
 They're all